BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 ### Get reward balance

-Reward balances change randomly on the backend when certain actions are taken (defined by your rules), so you'll need to make an asynchronous call to retrieve the balance.
+Reward balances change randomly on the backend when certain actions are taken (defined by the rules), so you'll need to make an asynchronous call to retrieve the balance.
 Here is the syntax:

 ```csharp
 Branch branch = Branch.GetInstance ();